MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-end-to-end-introduction.md

 ms.date: 05/23/2023
 ---

-# Create an end-to-end scenario with Data Factory - introduction and architecture
+# Create an end-to-end integration scenario with Data Factory - introduction and architecture

 This tutorial helps you accelerate the evaluation process for Data Factory in Microsoft Fabric by providing a step-by-step guidance for an full data integration scenario within one hour.
 By the end of this tutorial, you'll understand the value and key capabilities of Data Factory and know how to complete a common end-to-end data integration scenario.